OpenInternet/saferjourno/content/digital-risk-assessment-template/index.en.md

 - [ ] I have carried out an advanced search for my data online
 - [ ] I have taken steps to remove as much personal data as I am able
 - [ ] I have set up Google alerts for my personal data, including my name
-- [ ] I have secured my accounts by turning on two-factor authentication and by creating long unique passwords
+- [ ] I have secured my accounts by turning on two-factor authentication (ideally through physical security keys) and by creating long unique passwords
 - [ ] I have spoken to family and friends about what data I am happy to share online
 - [ ] I have worked with family members to secure their accounts